Elleined/open-feign-discovery-client/README.md

 # open-feign-discovery-client
-Creating a open feign discovery client that will call/invoke other Microservices and comes with load balancer
+Creating a open feign discovery client that will make a request to other external service.

 # What is open feign
 - Is an alternative for RestTemplate for calling or invoking other microservice that is developed by netflix and later abandoned.